DeFi-Carrot/greenhouse-docs/docs/protocol-pov.md

 ### A) Driving Adoption & Loyalty
 - **Attracting More CRT Holders**
   By offering a portion of the performance fee back to CRT stakers, we create a tangible reason for users to hold and stake CRT long‐term.
-This helps us **bootstrap adoption** and retain users who might otherwise flip or farm in other protocols.
+This helps us bootstrap adoption and retain users who might otherwise flip or farm in other protocols.

 ### B) Aligning Incentives
 - **“Skin in the Game”**
   CRT stakers effectively become co‐owners of the protocol’s success.
 By sharing performance fees, we align the interest of the protocol with that of its user base.
 - **Reduced Sell Pressure**
   As stakers earn additional yield via fees, they have less incentive to sell CRT.
-This can **stabilize token price** and help the protocol manage supply/demand dynamics.
 - **Long‐Term Commitment**
   A short, mandatory lockup (e.g., 3 days) creates enough friction that stakers don’t churn in and out daily.
-This fosters a **more predictable capital base** and gives the protocol time to optimize yield strategies.
+This fosters a more predictable capital base and gives the protocol time to optimize yield strategies.

 ---